Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools

 \subsection{Co-design Workshops with Sleep Specialists}

-The co-design workshops aimed to gather specialists’ feedback on the conversational diary prototype, with a focus on the data visualization interface (part 2) and report generation features (part 3).
+The co-design workshops aimed to gather specialists’ feedback on the conversational diary prototype, with a focus on the data analytics interface (part 2) and report generation features (part 3).
 We conducted five sessions with eight participants (Table \ref{tab:participants}): W1 (C1), W2 (C2, C3), W3 (F1, F2, F3), W4 (P1), and W5 (P2).
 Workshops W1–W3 were conducted in person, while W4 and W5 were conducted remotely via Zoom. \am{Workshops varied in participation size due to specialist availability.
 Although some sessions (W1, W4, W5) involved a single participant, all workshops followed the same procedure and were intended to gather prototype-specific feedback.
 Each participant interacted with the prototype on their personal laptops to ensure independent exploration.
 In the group sessions (W2 and W3), collaborative discussion among participants was encouraged.
 All sessions lasted between 30--60 minutes.}